Does Diesel Go Bad and How Long Does It Last?

 Of these factors, water is probably going to be your worst enemy.

-Even if you live in a dry area with little temperature fluctuation, you will still end up with some condensation in your tanks.
+Even if you live in a dry area with slight temperature fluctuation, your tanks will still have condensation.

-The condensation not only causes your diesel to gel, but also encourages bacteria and fungus growth.
+The condensation causes your diesel to gel and encourages bacteria and fungus growth.

 Signs Diesel Fuel Has Gone Bad